where-should-i-eat/frontend/README.md

 ## Factored Cognition Chatbot

 - Ask a series of questions about proximity/location, occasion, price, etc.
-- From responses, output one restaurant
+- From user responses to questions, output a recommended restaurant

 ## App workflow: